noodlehaus/dispatch/README.md

 **NOTE**: If you're looking for Dispatch 1.x, switch to the [**1.x branch**](https://github.com/noodlehaus/dispatch/tree/1.x).

 Dispatch is another PHP micro-framework.
-It's very small (22 functions at the moment) and very straightforward to use.
+It's very small and very straightforward to use.
 No classes, no namespaces.

 ## Requirements
 Dispatch requires at least **PHP 5.4** to work.